Muslim World League: The General Islamic Conference

 In 2015, Abd Allah al-Turki spoke on behalf of the speakers at the conference and commenting on the violence caused by Islamic State of Iraq and the Levant, he said: "The terrorism that we face within the Muslim Ummah and our own homelands today … is religiously motivated.
 It has been founded on extremism, and the misconception of some distorted Sharia concept."

 Halal certification

 The MWL has a number of regionally based Islamic cultural centres that oversee the certification of halal meat products in various countries around the world.
-Only meat approved by MWL-affiliated centres can be imported to the Kingdom of Saudi Arabia.
 Much of its work in this field is organised through the International Islamic Halal Organization, a constituent body of the MWL founded to spread awareness of the importance of halal foods.

 Aid for stranded Pakistanis

 In 1988, the Muslim World League (together with Al Falah and Heed International) came forward and established pucca houses for the Stranded Pakistanis in Bangladesh.

 Publications

 The Muslim World League publishes the monthly Journal of the Muslim World League in Arabic and English.
 It also publishes a weekly News of the Muslim World.